segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 72 October 27, 2018

+**Today's Progress**: My husband got my jail setup in such a way that I can install plugins for my localhost WordPress.
+Therefore I spent quite a bit of time today getting my localhost WordPress to match what I had deployed so far.
+I got a little more styling done, too.
+I fixed my broken mobile header (that was an easy fix once I actually looked at it), so that is a relief.

+**Thoughts**: I need to explore my membership plugin because it came very highly rated in the WP repository, but I can't get it to so much as tell me when there is a new user that needs to be approved.
+There was probably a tutorial that popped up when I first installed it that I ignored and should probably see if I can find now.

 ### Day 71 October 26, 2018

 **Today's Progress**: Today I think I finished tweaking the Events styling, and I moved on to the Membership styling and settings.
 The membership plugin is so much easier to modify because it is a normal (human-readable) css file instead of a single squished up line called a min css file.
 With the Memberhsip settings, I may need to get some assistance from the designers because when I try to save email settings (such as for sending a welcome email when someone makes a new account) it gives me a gobbledygook page and doesn't actually save any of my settings.
 I also need to figure out how to redirect some of the pages.
 It would be nice to have an acknowledgment when a new registration is processed instead of just sitting there with the filled out form still on the screen without the password filled in.
 Redirecting to a page that says thank you for registering would be nice.